jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

     dd if=/dev/zero of=/var/tmp/bigemptyfile bs=4096k
     rm /var/tmp/bigemptyfile

-After shutting down the VM, run this command on the Mac OS host:
+After shutting down the VM, run this command on a macOS host:

     VBoxManage modifymedium --compact /path/to/thedisk.vdi

+On a Windows 10 host with VirtualBox stored in the default directory `C:\Program Files\Oracle\VirtualBox`, open a `cmd.exe` window by entering `cmd` in start box search, and pressing enter.
+Then in that
+window:

+    cd "C:\Program Files\Oracle\VirtualBox"
+    VBoxManage list hdds

+    # Replace the path name inside double quotes in the example
+    # command below with the path to your guest OS's .vdi file
+    VBoxManage modifymedium disk "C:\path\to\disk.vdi" --compact

 # Sample sshfs commands